 My name is William D. Bradshaw.
 Some people call me "Bill" and others call me "Big Bill Bradshaw."
-In 1863, I started the stagecoach route from Los Angeles through the Banning Pass to the gold fields of present-day Arizona.
 When gold was discovered in La Paz [near present-day Erhenberg, Arizona], people from Los Angeles needed to get to the gold mines.
 As I scouted the area in 1862, the Cahuilla Indian, Chief Cabazon, and another Indian showed me the best route to the Colorado River near present-day Blythe.
 I named the route to the Colorado River, Bradshaw's Road.
 My friend William Warringer and I began a ferry service to take travelers back and forth across the Colorado River so they could get to the gold fields.

-I operated a stagecoach and freight line that crossed the Coachella Valley.
-The Bradshaw Line carried the U.S. Mail along with travelers, gold seekers, and prospectors.
-A lot of people traveled through the Coachella Valley, but they did not settle there.
+I operated a stagecoach and freight line that crossed the desert along the Bradshaw Road from Los Angeles to the gold fields of La Paz in present-day Arizona.
+The Bradshaw Line carried the U.S. Mail along with travelers, gold seekers and prospectors.
+A lot of people traveled through the Coachella Valley but they did not settle in it.
 They just wanted to get back and forth to the gold fields.

-On Bradshaw Road, the first stagecoach stop out of the San Gorgonio Pass and into the Coachella Valley was at an oasis called "Agua Caliente" [now Palm Springs].
-Agua Caliente was one of the most important stops along Bradshaw Road.
+On the Bradshaw Road, the first stagecoach stop out of the San Gorgonio Pass and into the Coachella Valley was at an oasis called "Agua Caliente" [now Palm Springs].
+Agua Caliente was one of the most important stops along the Bradshaw Road.
 A large adobe station was there, and Jack Summers was the station master.
-The next major stop on Bradshaw Road was Indian Wells.
+The next major stop on the Bradshaw Road was Indian Wells.

-My stagecoach line began in 1863 and continued to operate until 1877.
+My stagecoach line began in 1863, and continued to operate until 1877.
 Everything was fine until the new railroad was built.
-The railroad was faster and more comfortable, so my stage line went out of business.
+The railroad was faster and more comfortable so my stage line went out of business.

 My name is Albert G. Tingman.
 I am known as the "Father of Indio."
 I came to the area in 1877 as a railroad construction boss for the Southern Pacific Railroad.
-By 1883, I became a railroad station agent and a telegrapher.
+By 1883, I became the railroad station agent and a telegrapher.

-Two years later, in 1885, my wife and I homesteaded and purchased 160 acres of Southern Pacific Railroad property.
-I built Indio's first store near the train depot.
-I dug a well for my home and the store.
+Two years later in 1885, my wife and I homesteaded and purchased 160 acres of Southern Pacific Railroad property.
+I built

+Indio's first store near the train depot.
+I dug a well for my home and for the store.
 Also, I built a corral on the south side of the store for travelers, local prospectors at the mines, and railroad workers.
 Many of the miners stopped at my store for provisions, and they loaded their mules in the corral behind the store.

 On July 3, 1888, I became Indio's first postmaster.
-I sold the store in 1903, and then spent my time mining at the Full Moon Mine.
+I sold the store 1903, and then I spent my time mining at the Full Moon Mine.

 [A.G.
 Tingman died in 1925.
 Tingman Avenue, once Indio's main street, was named in his honor.
-It was removed during the construction of a highway overpass on Jackson Street designed to eliminate a railroad-grade crossing and traffic congestion along Indio Boulevard (old Highway 99).
+It was removed during the construction of a highway overpass on Jackson Street that was designed to eliminate both a railroad grade crossing and traffic congestion along Indio Boulevard (old Highway 99).
 Photo courtesy of the Coachella Valley History Museum]

-My name is Judge John McCallum.
+My name is Judge John Guthrie McCallum.
 I was the first permanent non-Indian settler in what you now call Palm Springs.
-I was a lawyer in San Francisco, but my son John became sick with tuberculosis.
-I looked for a warmer and drier climate for my family.
+I was a lawyer in San Francisco but when my son John became sick with tuberculosis, I looked for a warmer and drier climate for my family.
 I selected San Bernardino, and in 1883, I became an Indian Agent.
-When Johnny showed no improvement, an Indian friend of mine, Will Pablo, suggested I try going to Agua Caliente Springs.
-I bought property across from the springs in 1885 and built a small adobe home for my family.
+When Johnny showed no signs of improvement, an Indian friend of mine, Will Pablo, suggested I try going to Agua Caliente Springs.
+As I began to buy property across from the springs in 1885, I built a small adobe home for my family.